Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 A dog's heat cycle may appear to be something quite difficult to understand.
-Unlike other species, the heat cycle of canines does not seem to follow any logic such as following a specific seasonality or temperature change.
-Rather, it just occurs regardless if it is the dead of the winter of the dog days of summer.
+Unlike other species, the canine heat cycle does not seem to follow any logic (e.g., following a specific seasonality or temperature change).
+Rather, it occurs regardless of whether it is the dead of the winter or the dog days of summer.

-Many times the dog's heat cycle, better known as estrous cycle, seems to be quite unpredictable.
-The first heat generally occurs around six months in small, medium dogs and around 12–18 months in larger breed dogs.
-However, It is not unheard of some giant dog breeds going into heat at around 30 months of age.
+Many times the dog's heat cycle—better known as the estrous cycle—seems to be quite unpredictable.
+The first heat generally occurs around six months in small- to medium-sized dogs and around 12–18 months in larger breed dogs.
+However, it is not unheard of for some giant dog breeds to go into heat at around 30 months of age.

 Phases of the Dog's Heat Cycle